KC7-Foundation/kc7_data/SpookySweets/spookysweets.xyz.md

 	- Expand the dropdown arrow next to the Spooky Sweets Candy Company database.
 	- Click on the **Spooky Sweets Candy Company** database.
 Once you’ve done this, you should see the database highlighted- this means you’ve selected the database and are ready to query the tables inside.

 Note: It’s very important that you use the Spooky Sweets Candy Company database for all questions while you’re investigating activity at Spooky Sweets Candy Company!
 If you choose the wrong database, you won’t be able to answer questions correctly.
+You can click the "favorite" button next to the query bar to highlight only the SpookySweets database.

 The big space to the right of your cluster list is the _query workspace_.
 That’s where you’ll actually write the queries used to interact with our log data.